People

 Carole Braverman

-Dr. Carole Braverman is the Regional Science Liaison to EPA’s Office of Research and Development with U.S. Environmental Protection Agency’s Region 5 Office in Chicago, Illinois.
+Dr. Carole Braverman is the Regional Science Advisor to EPA’s Office of Research and Development with U.S. Environmental Protection Agency’s Region 5 Office in Chicago, Illinois.
 She also serves as regional science advisor.
 Her areas of responsibility include management of regional environmental research programs, facilitation of science communication between the regional office and EPA Headquarters, and identification of science needs for research planning.
 She co-chairs the Regional Science and Technology Council and represents the Region on EPA’s Science and Technology Policy Council Steering Committee.

 Dr. Braverman has a Bachelor of Science degree in microbiology from University of Michigan and PhD in experimental pathology from Northwestern University.